Last updated on December 16th, 2022 at 11:35 pm

 One of the ways we can treat the animals used for food more respectfully and humanely is by making the most of the food we purchase.
 Purchase only what you know you’ll use, and serve the right-sized portions to avoid wasting what your family buys.

-Unlike marketing gimmicks, there are certain certifications and awards that have true meaning.
+Unlike marketing gimmicks, there are certain certifications and awards that have true meaning, as we touched on above.
 For example the USDA Organic label shows that the produce grown (or fed to the animal) didn’t use banned pesticides.
 Other certifications include Animal Welfare Approved or Certified Humane.

 Want to learn more about how our shopping habits impact the earth and the lives of those around us, animals included?
 This guide has more information.